pitosalas/cleancont/output/2018-08-26-Some-great-links-for-08_27_2018.md

 ---
 title: "Some great links for  08/27/2018"
-subtitle: "* [How to configure RSpec in Ruby on Rails](<https://blog.eq8.eu/article/junior-developer-set-up-rai..."
+subtitle: "* How to configure RSpec in Ruby on Rails"
 category: "uncategorized"
 tags: []
 date: "2018-08-26"